 When riding along the last tedious kilometres on urban surroundings, the memories of those many ridden trails, overcome situations and mixed feeling that began a week ago in the Mediterranean will begin to appear one by one in your mind, leading to a degree of emotion difficult to contain.

-It is in Hondarribia, along the Bay of Biscay, where we release the message of brotherhood of the Pyrenees, their people and their valleys, that we learned and gathered in our incredible journey from the Mediterranean
+It is in Hondarribia, along the Bay of Biscay, where we release the message of brotherhood of the Pyrenees, their people and their valleys, which we learned and gathered in our incredible journey from the Mediterranean.